 The Why builds context for The How.

 But those two words immediately put up walls of resistance in your prospect’s brain.
-They are interpreted by your prospect as “Incoming pitch!
+They are interpreted by your prospect as “Incoming sales pitch!
 Activate the shields (Cap’n!).

 The stats?
 Close rates dropped 22% when used four or more times in a single call.